incinn/barnz.dev/content/blog/hello-world.md

 # So what content can I find here?

 I'll mainly be writing about **Web Development**, with a focus on the front end.
 I might mention some **Linux** tools or issues I come across too.
-I'd like to dabble with some **hardware projects**, and plan to **self-host** some services in the future so I am sure I'll write about those too.
+I'd like to experiment with some **hardware projects**, and plan to **self-host** some services in the future so I'm sure I'll write about those too.

 If any of that sounds interesting, consider subscribing to my [RSS](/blog/index.xml) feed to stay up to date.